-Programme website: Comparative & European Private Law
+Programme website: Comparative and European Private Law

-It is particularly suited to those who have studied a range of private law subjects at undergraduate level, although it is also open to those whose undergraduate law degree has combined other specialisations.
+The programme is particularly suited to those who have studied a range of private law subjects at undergraduate level, although it is also open to those whose undergraduate law degree has combined other specialisations.

 This programme is designed to equip students with recognised Masters-level training in European Private Law.